 🔹 MarTech agencies handling complex WordPress stacks

 Most structured-data tools still optimise for visible snippets and plugin convenience.
 AuthorityGrid is built for a different question: whether a digital estate can remain semantically consistent under real operating conditions.
+Labs by CTS-EMEIA is presenting a practical report on where schema drift starts, why hubs and glossary pages fail, and what serious teams should measure beyond visible rich results.

 Inside the Report: